pgbouncer/pgbouncer/doc/config.md

 ### stats_users

 Comma-separated list of database users that are allowed to connect and run read-only queries on the console.
-That means all SHOW commands except SHOW FDS.
+That means all `SHOW` commands except `SHOW FDS`.

 Default: empty